-- (a) Complaints submitted anonymously. - (b) Complaints which do not identify a Member alleged to be in breach of the Code. - (c) Complaints which appear to the Monitoring Officer not to relate to the Member's conduct whilst acting in his/her capacity as a Member. - (d) Complaints which relate to someone who is no longer a Member, or relate to conduct before the Member was elected. - (e) Complaints which relate to incidents which happened more than 12 months ago and there is little benefit in investigating, or the investigation would be compromised by the passage of time. - (f) Complaints containing trivial allegations. - (g) Complaints which appear malicious, politically motivated or tit-for-tat, including complaints made in relation to statements on political leaflets or websites.
-The complaints process exists to deal with matters of conduct where it is in the public interest to do so.
-The Monitoring Officer must be mindful of resource considerations and not allow the process to be used as a mechanism to seek to take members to task for conduct which may technically amount to a breach of the Code but where there is little or no wider public interest in pursuing the matter. - (h) Complaints which do not provide sufficient information to enable effective investigation. - (i) Complaints which allege that the Member has breached the law, in particular with regard to pecuniary interests. - (j) Such other complaints as the Monitoring Officer believes it would be inappropriate to investigate.
+- (a) Complaints submitted anonymously. - (b) Complaints which do not identify a Member alleged to be in breach of the Code. - (c) Complaints which appear to the Monitoring Officer not to relate to the Member's conduct whilst acting in his/her capacity as a Member. - (d) Complaints which relate to someone who is no longer a Member, or relate to conduct before the Member was elected. - (e) Complaints which relate to incidents which happened so long ago that there is little benefit in investigating, or the investigation would be compromised by the passage of time. - (f) Complaints containing trivial allegations. - (g) Complaints which appear malicious, politically motivated or tit-for-tat, including complaints made in relation to statements on political leaflets or websites. - (h) Complaints which do not provide sufficient information to enable effective investigation. - (i) Complaints which allege that the Member has breached the law, in particular with regard to pecuniary interests. - (j) Such other complaints as the Monitoring Officer believes it would be inappropriate to investigate.

 NB.
-When exercising the delegation not to progress a matter for investigation, the Monitoring Officer shall inform the complainant and provide the complainant with an opportunity to submit new information or evidence that was not available at the time of submitting the complaint.
+When exercising the delegation not to progress a matter for investigation, the Monitoring Officer shall inform the complainant and provide the complainant with an opportunity to make further representations in relation to the matter.
 In relation to (i) above, the Monitoring Officer will refer such complaints to Merseyside Police for investigation.